faucetsdn/faucet/docs/docker.rst

 Port 6653 is used for OpenFlow, port 9302 is used for Prometheus - port 9302 may be omitted if you do not need Prometheus.

-To pull and run the latest git version of Gauge:
+To pull and run the latest version of Gauge:

 .. code:: console